Best Restaurants in Budapest: A Culinary Journey

 Address: Budapest, Nagymező u.
 7, 1065 Hungary

-Opening hours: Daily from noon to 11:30 pm.
+Opening Hours: Every day from 12 pm to 11:30 pm.

-Modern interpretations of Hungarian cuisine
+Modern Interpretations of Hungarian Food

 Kiosk